-DENVER – The Colorado Avalanche made their opening moves in what's sure to be a busy free agency period for the team, acquiring goalie Semyon Varlamov from Washington on Friday and signing defenseman Jan Hejda to a four-year deal.
+DENVER (AP) - The Colorado Avalanche addressed their shaky goaltender situation in a big way, acquiring goalie Semyon Varlamov from Washington on Friday and later signing Jean-Sebastien Giguere to a two-year deal.

 Varlamov was 11-9-5 last season for Washington with two shutouts.
 The Russian's 2.23 goals against average was among the best in the league, nearly rivaling that of Boston's Tim Thomas (2.00), Vancouver's Roberto Luongo (2.11) and Nashville's Pekka Rinne (2.12).

-"In Semyon Varlamov we are acquiring a highly touted NHL goaltender," Avalanche general manager Greg Sherman said.
+"In Semyon Varlamov we are acquiring a highly touted NHL goaltender," Sherman said.
 "At 23 years old, he is regarded as a solid and talented netminder by our staff.
 We definitely feel we have addressed our top priority this offseason and for many years to come."